kmadathil/sanskrit_parser/README.md

 ## Installation

 This project has been tested and developed using Python 2.7.
-(Python 3 support is in progress)
+A port to Python 3 has been completed, and everything *should* now work in both versions of Python.
 ```
 pip install sanskrit_parser
 ```